an-adestis/ADESTIS-Netbox-Certificate-Management/docs/LEGACY.md

 ### How to create a migration

-Mount the migrations folder, start the infrastructure services and run `docker-compose run netbox sh -c "python manage.py makemigrations netbox_cars"`.
+Mount the migrations folder, start the infrastructure services and run `docker-compose run netbox sh -c "python manage.py makemigrations netbox_certificate_management"`.
 After that unmount the migrations folder and rebuild the docker container

 ## FAQ